bastienggg/Let_him_quizz/README.md

 - **Interacting with boxes and choices**: Look and click.

 ## Objective
 Accumulate as much money as possible by answering questions correctly.
+And risk it all by betting what you've earned to try to win the jackpot !

 ## Team
 - Bastien Guitard